 THIS IS A BLIND POOL OFFERING.
 This is a speculative offering.
 No market for the Units is expected to develop.
 An investment in the Partnership is appropriate only for Subscribers who have the capacity to absorb a loss of some or all of their investment.
 There is no assurance of a positive return or any return on an investment in Units.
 The tax benefits resulting from an investment in Units are greatest for a purchaser whose income is subject to the highest marginal income tax rate.
 This offering is a blind pool offering.
 Investors who are not willing to rely on the discretion of the Portfolio Manager should not purchase Units.
 There are certain risks which are inherent in resource exploration and investing in Resource Companies.
 The value of the securities held by the Portfolios, which forms the basis of each Limited Partner's interest in the Portfolios, will be affected by factors beyond the Partnership's control.
 The Partnership will invest in securities of junior Resource Companies, which are typically less liquid and experience more price volatility than securities issued by larger companies.
 There can be no assurance a Liquidity Event will be implemented or implemented on a tax-deferred basis, and if a Liquidity Event is not implemented Limited Partners may receive illiquid shares upon dissolution of the Partnership.
 If a Mutual Fund Rollover Transaction is implemented, Limited Partners will receive Mutual Fund Shares which are also subject to various risks, including the potential holdings of illiquid securities in the Mutual Fund.
 Lack of Flow-Through Share investment opportunities may result in uncommitted funds in the Partnership, which will result in Limited Partners being unable to claim anticipated tax deductions or credits.
-Resource Companies may fail to renounce, effective in 2018 or at all, Eligible Expenditures as agreed and any amounts renounced may not qualify as CEE or Qualifying CDE.
+Resource Companies may fail to renounce, effective in 2019 or at all, Eligible Expenditures as agreed and any amounts renounced may not qualify as CEE.
 Limited Partners may lose their limited liability in certain circumstances.
+Pursuant to an initiative of the Liberal government to phase out subsidies for the fossil fuel industry which includes a direction to the Minister of Finance to develop proposals to allow CEE deductions only in cases of unsuccessful exploration the tax benefits under the Tax Act associated with an investment in Flow-Through Shares may be reduced or eliminated.
 If the assets of the Partnership allocated to a Portfolio are not sufficient to satisfy liabilities of the Partnership allocated to that Portfolio, the excess liabilities will be satisfied from assets attributable to the other Portfolios which will reduce the Net Asset Value of Units of those Portfolios.
 Federal or provincial income tax legislation may be amended or its interpretation changed so as to alter fundamentally the tax consequences of holding or disposing of Units.
 Investors that propose to finance the subscription price of Units should consult their own tax advisors to ensure that any such borrowing or financing is not treated as a limited recourse financing under the Income Tax Act (Canada) which would adversely affect the tax benefits of an investment in the Partnership.
 The Partnership and the General Partner are newly established with no previous operating history and only nominal assets.
 Prospective Subscribers should consult their own professional advisors to assess the income tax, legal and other aspects of their investment.
 An investment in Units is subject to a number of additional risks.
 See Item 8, "Risk Factors".